Mistaken Identity

 Alice

-Isn't that what social media is for?
+Isn't that what social media's for?
 Cyberstalk all your old classmates and coworkers?

 Bob